ECF/Py4j-RemoteServicesProvider/README.md

 With Browser then navigate to:  http://127.0.0.1:6274 In the Inspector UI, click Connect, the Tools, then List Tools
 ![inspector1](https://github.com/user-attachments/assets/42bf11bf-50c4-4e25-966f-89d239f955c4)

 Note that the Tool and ToolParam annotation content from the ArithmeticTools Java interface  (for add and multiply tools) are presented in the inspector.
 This meta-data about the tool is dynamically added to the Python MCP Server and then communicated to the inspector via MCP.

-If the Karaf/Java ArithmeticTools component is stopped
+If the Karaf/Java ArithmeticTools component is stopped in the Karaf/Java server...
 ```
 karaf@root()> stop 23
 ```

-Clicking List Tools in the inspector will show that they are gone
+Clicking List Tools in the inspector will now show that add and multiple tools have been dynamically removed from the Python MCP Server

 ![inspector2](https://github.com/user-attachments/assets/ef87a3aa-06c3-437b-89f8-02b5cc25ec2d)

-NOTE:  The inspector app currently has an issue with calling the add and multiply tools (via Call Tool button) because they are expecting integers as arguments and not strings.
-The inspector currently doesn't provide specified integers to the MCP server.
+NOTE:  The inspector app currently cannot successfully call the add and multiply tools (via Call Tool button) because they are expecting integers as arguments and not strings.
+The inspector currently doesn't provide server specified integers input to the MCP server.
+Other clients (Claude, custom clients) do not have this problem.

 ## NEW (4/28/2025) Bndtools Template for Python.Java Remote Services Development